slanghout/Programmeerproject/PROCESS.md

 - Made scales for scatterplot
 - Made buttons to choose info for scatterplot
 - Made hover to increase the dots

+## Day 8
+- Colors in the scatterplot match colors in the map
+- Legend for the map is added